Tofu Doodle Salad with Peanut dressing

 ½ -1 tbsp fresh ginger grated(use ½ tbsp for a milder sauce and 1 for a stronger punch)

 water to thin

-Mix the ingredients for the peanut sauce until smooth, add water to thin to desired thickness.
+Mix the ingredients for the peanut sauce until smooth, add small amounts of water to thin the sauce until desired thickness.

 Stir and fry the tofu in a pan with 1-2 tbsp rape seed oil on medium to high heat until it's golden and crispy, pour over the tamari mix and allow the tofu to absorb it.
 Remove from heat.